Causes of constipation in children

 - stimulants like Senekot® or Dulcolax SP® drops, which stimulate the bowel to get rid of the poo.

 Some children with chronic constipation will need to keep taking laxative medications for several months.
-Your doctor will let you know about the appropriate course of treatment.
+Your doctor will let you know about the best way to treat your child’s constipation.

 Constipation in babies

-Your baby might be constipated if his poo is dry and crumbly or like pellets, and doing a poo seems to cause him pain and discomfort.
+Babies might be constipated if their poo is dry and crumbly or like pellets, or doing a poo seems to cause them pain and discomfort.

 If you think your baby is constipated, see your GP or child and family health nurse.